decred/dcrdata/README.md

   client is used by `WiredDB` to get it on demand. `WiredDB` also includes methods to resync the database file.

-`package mempool` defines a `mempoolMonitor` type that can monitor a node's mempool using the `OnTxAccepted` notification handler to send newly received transaction hashes via a designated channel.
+`package mempool` defines a `MempoolMonitor` type that can monitor a node's mempool using the `OnTxAccepted` notification handler to send newly received transaction hashes via a designated channel.
 Ticket purchases (SSTx) are triggers for mempool data collection, which is handled by the